QuarkNerd/blog/asheehan/_posts/2016-02-05-a-lazy-isomorphic-react-experiment.md

 ### Code reuse

-A big benefit is to able to reduce the amount of overall code in your application.
+A big benefit is to be able to reduce the amount of overall code in your application.
 In a server-rendered application you would use a *templating engine* (such as Jade, Blade etc...) to render your markup on the server, and if you wanted to update on the client afterwards you would need some client-side